Disqus Confirms Over 17.5 Million Email Addresses Were Stolen In 2012 Hack of Its Comments Tool - Slashdot

 this is my email address. there are many like it, (Score:2)

-SHA-1's flaws have nothing to do with this (Score:3)
+SHA-1's flaws have nothing to do with this (Score:4, Informative)

 "About a third of those accounts contained passwords, salted and hashed using the weak SHA-1 algorithm, which has largely been deprecated in recent years in favor of stronger password scramblers,"